 And then I got into the arena and in came the Ice “Titan,” and my heart began to sink.
 Hades may have technically appeared three times in late tournaments, but only as a significant bump in a road, a difficulty part in a long-distance run, not a sprint!
 The Ice Titan was a genuine superboss, one that I had, in 2010, never been able to defeat!
 And I was gong to have to fight both of them!
 It’s hard to remember, what with Hades being a comedy character and also a mid-game boss that one time in KH2, but this is like trying to fight Ruby Weapon when Shinryu shows up at your back!
 And if I had been in any other situation, I probably would have reasserted my confidence by reminding myself that it was still the late-middle of the game and they weren’t really going to throw a boss at me outside the curve, but remember that this wasn’t a regular day: I had nothing equipped but Blizzard spells and then in walked a giant popsicle!

 On top of all of this, I’d seen Zack fight as an AI teammate during Ven’s story, and the game had deliberately reminded us that it had AI teammates with Hercules at the start of the world!
 Of course he was going to run in, and hell, maybe that would even things out between Superthing 1 and Superthing 2 over here?
 And sure enough, in he comes, when Aqua goes and does the most striking thing.
-To this day I still sort of wonder why.
-Was it a technical limitation?
+To this day I still sort of wonder why the devs chose to do this.
+Was it a deliberate narrative decision?
+A technical limitation?
 That would certainly be possible given the sheer scale of the Ice Colossus plus another boss running around at his feet.
 But even if the plot was changed to accommodate a technical issue, it was changed in the best possible way.

 Aqua.
 Has.
 Had it.
 She arrived at this pointless world, was constantly harassed by a man who wouldn’t take no for an answer and only continued to put on different kinds of pressure after he finally seemed to have accepted her rejection, she’s being dogged by two younger kids that she doesn’t even know, being treated like a celebrity and she’s being forced to stay in a place that won’t help her at all by people who basically knew it wouldn’t help her at all.
 A new man who represents everything she despises shows up, insults her and holds his power over her and then breaks her confused but ultimately positive bubble of hope for her brother with a convincing lie that things are even worse than she ever imagined.
 Phil sees her as a piece of meat that needs both his training and his “training,” Zack for all his respect still sees her as an obstacle on the way to Terra, Hades sees her as a weakling too and had decided to pulverize her to make point, and Willa Holland, out of understanding of the character or for all I know maybe even a bad day in the recording booth, has been sounding testier, and angrier, and closer and closer to the edge with every single line.
 And to make matters worse than even all that, Hades is now twisting the rules to his own ends, and yes, that really is the worst of it all.
 Let me explain.